UrbanOS-Public/smartcitiesdata/apps/discovery_api/README.md

   * Go to http://localhost:4000/api/v1/dataset/search
   * You can get paginated results using the url http://localhost:4000/api/v1/dataset/search?offset=10&limit=5&sort=name_asc

+### Tableau Web Data Connector
+This application hosts a Tableau Web Data Connector that uses this API for interfacing with Tableau.
+More information can be found in its [README](./priv/static/tableau/README.md)

 ### Calculating Completeness scores manually

 For all datasets: